jbiatek/BSGRulebook/rulebook.md

 When a player draws a Mutiny card above their limit, they are immediately sent to the Brig unless specifically told not to do so (or incapable of moving to the Brig, such as when "Helo" is Stranded).

-Any player with too many Mutiny cards must immediately choose Mutiny cards to discard until they are at the limit.
+Any player with too many Mutiny cards must immediately choose Mutiny cards to discard until they are at the limit again.

 #### Discarding Treachery cards and gaining Mutiny cards

 Some Treachery cards say to draw a Mutiny card if they are chosen to be discarded.
-Players are considered to have "chosen" whenever they discard unless either
+Players are considered to have "chosen" any time they discard unless either

 - a game effect directed them to choose randomly, or
 - they were specifically instructed to discard "all" of their Skill cards, no number was given.